apache/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-newsletter-subscription/README.md

 1. Once a new subscription request comes, the flow will evaluate if it's not already subscribed.
 2. Case not, it will attempt to subscribe the new user and wait for the confirmation.
 3. Once a new event containing the confirmation arrives, the flow will resume and subscribe the new user.
+4. Subscriptions that are not confirmed during a configured period of time, are considered timed-out and are automatically removed from the system.
-4. By the end, a new event containing the details of the subscription is broadcasted in the environment, so other actors can react upon it.
+5. By the end, a new event containing the details of the subscription is broadcasted in the environment, so other actors can react upon it.

 ![Workflow](docs/newsletter-subscription-flow.png)